JRHB314/UnityWorkshop/Part_1_Walk_Animation.md

 <br>
 Vector3's are declared: `Vector3(horizontalValue, verticalValue, depthValue)`.
 As mentioned, this game won't use the depth, or z axis. <br>
 <br>
 Go back to Unity, and press play.
 If you hit the arrow keys you should be able to move the character!
-It doesn’t match the animation at all yet, but we have both components in place.
+It doesn’t match the animation at all yet, but both components are in place.

+### Connecting Script to Animator